uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

 Notes to the reviewer:

 This is a single submission, simulator only.
-Stopping at traffic lights in the simulator using ground truth information, no detector/classifier.
+Stopping at traffic lights in the simulator using ground truth information, no detector/classifier, can go on for a large number of successive rounds in the simulator.

 Please refer to my github repo [https://github.com/uv10000/CarND-Capstone](https://github.com/uv10000/CarND-Capstone).